Length Length

 Overview

-This course is self-paced – you can enroll immediately and complete the course materials at any time before August 31, 2023.
+This course is self-paced – you can enroll immediately and complete the course materials at any time before August 31, 2025.

 Unemployment.
 Inflation.
 Protectionism.
 Trade barriers.
 Fiscal deficit.
 These are not just terms in an economics textbook or in newspaper headlines.
 These real-life challenges carry societal and environmental implications for billions of people around the world.
 How do we balance the pursuit of economic growth with the right of all people to thrive on an increasingly fragile planet?
 To answer this question, we must reframe our understanding of macroeconomics in the context of a highly interdependent world.

-Led by two leading economic minds – Columbia University Professor Jeffrey Sachs and Chilean Minister of Finance Felipe Larraín – this massive open online course explores traditional macroeconomic principles and tools, updated for the age of sustainable development and the current wave of globalization.
+Led by two leading economic minds – Columbia University Professor Jeffrey Sachs and former Chilean Minister of Finance Felipe Larraín – this massive open online course explores traditional macroeconomic principles and tools, updated for the age of sustainable development and the current wave of globalization.
 Is a thriving global economy possible in an equitable and environmentally thoughtful way?
 Find out here.

 structure